Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Taipei in April: Best Things to Do

 April is Taipei is in my opinion one of the best months of the year for hiking, with warm weather and lower chance of rain.
-You can find my five favorite hikes in the greater Taipei area at the end of my things to do in Taipei article, as well as loads of other ideas for activities & attractions in Taipei.
+You can find my favorite hikes in Taipei here and other suggestions for things to do in Taipei.

-In April the cherry blossoms are done blooming in Taipei, but it’s a great month to witness another natural spectacle: fields of calla lilies growing in Zhuzihu, Yangmingshan National Park (the dormant volcano massif next to Taipei).
-You’ll know the season arrives when you see people carrying the tall white lilies all over Taipei.
+In April the cherry blossoms are done blooming in Taipei, but it’s a great month to witness another natural spectacle: fields of calla lilies growing in Zhuzihu area of Yangmingshan National Park.
+The official calla lilly blooming period runs from March 17 to April 23.
+At this time, you can often see people carrying the flowers in Taipei, after coming back from Yangmingshan.

-April 2-5, 2022 is a 4-day long weekend in Taiwan.
-Monday, April 4 is Children’s Day, so you can expect any family-friendly places to be packed.
-Tuesday, April 5 is Tomb Sweeping Day, when locals head to graveyards (mostly outside of the city) to pay their respects, but in practice they tend to do this anytime during the weekend, or even on prior weekends.
-Still, it’s something to consider if you’re planning to make a day trip out of Taipei.
+Tomb Sweeping Day is when locals head to graveyards (mostly outside of the city) to pay their respects.
+But in practice they tend to do this anytime during the long weekend, or even on prior weekends.
+There are no special activities for visitors related to this festival.

-Urban Nomad Film Festival, the best indie film festival in Taiwan usually takes place from April to May (the 2021 event was indefinitely postponed).
+Urban Nomad Film Festival, the best indie film festival in Taiwan usually takes place from April to May.
 The festival usually kickstarts with a 3-day music festival at a great outdoor venue on Tiger Mountain.
-Meanwhile, art and design lovers will have a variety of events to choose from as a part of Creative Expo Taiwan, with venues including Huashan 1914 Creative Arts Park, Taipei Expo Park, and Songshan Cultural and Creative Park.
+The 2023 dates aren’t announced yet, so I’m not sure if there will be an event this year, but you can check their website of Facebook page for updates.

 Easter is not celebrated in any visible way in Taipei.